bmershon/shape-google/README.md

 #### Changing parameters

-- Increasing the number of samples increases the precision recall for D2 under Euclidean Distance.
+- Increasing the number of samples improves precision recall for D2 under Euclidean Distance up to about 10,000 samples.
-- Binning has little effect on Shell Histograms.
+- Binning has little effect on Shell Histograms. *This was surprising.*
 - Earth Mover's Distance is actually worse for Extended Gaussian Image classification.
 - The number of spherical directions used for EGI under Euclidean distance comparison had little effect on precision-recall.